strmlineapp-ux/agileflow/src/docs/design-system.md

 - **Behavior**:
   - When a page is configured with exactly one associated tab, the main page layout does not render its own title or icon.
   - The single tab's component is rendered directly within the main content area.
   - The tab's component is responsible for displaying the page's title and icon, effectively promoting its header to become the page's header.
+This is especially true for pages like "Overview," where the content *is* the page.
 - **Application**: Applied automatically to any page in the dynamic routing system (`/dashboard/[...page]`) that meets the single-tab condition.
 This creates a more integrated and less cluttered UI.

 ---